zzambers/thermostat-ng_web-client/README.md

 Live-reload development:

-`npm start`, then point a web browser at localhost:8080.
+`npm run devserver`, then point a web browser at localhost:8080.

 One-time build:

 `npm run build`

+Non-live-reload web-server:

+`npm start`, then point a web browser at localhost:8080.

+In this case, you may run the server on a different port than the default 8080 by setting the environment variable `PORT` to a port number of your choosing.
+The server also binds by default on `0.0.0.0`, which can be overridden with the environment variable `HOST`.

 Run tests: